Bathurst Old School of Arts Library Collection: The Bathurst School of Arts Library Collection

 The Old Bathurst School of Arts Library Collection was probably begun soon after the establishment of the Bathurst School of Arts in 1855.
-In the financial year 1913-1914, the School of Arts Library Collection was measured at nearly 20,000 volumes.
+In the financial year 1913–1914, the School of Arts Library Collection was measured at nearly 20,000 volumes.
 In the 1940s at least the collection was still housed on the first floor of the 1862 School of Arts building on the corner of William and Howick Streets.
 Bathurst City Council acquired the collection in 1956 when it took over the Old School of Arts building.
-The estimated 2000 books now held in this collection were probably separated out from the Bathurst City Library's general holdings soon after acquisition, and have stored together away from public access.
-They have never been available for lending, although they has been viewed by members of the public from time to time under supervision.
+The estimated 2,000 books now held in this collection were probably separated out from the Bathurst City Library's general holdings soon after acquisition, and stored together away from public access.
+They had never been available for lending, although they had been viewed by members of the public from time to time under supervision.